j3soon/omni-farm-isaac/README.md

 I must thank [Kuan-Ting Yeh](https://github.com/timost1234) for his invaluable support in investigating and resolving various issues, whether it was day or night, weekday or weekend.

+Disclaimer: this is not an official NVIDIA product.

 ## References

 - [Omniverse Farm Documentation](https://docs.omniverse.nvidia.com/farm/latest/index.html)